-You’ve been with us almost three years, woohoo!
+You’ve been with us for almost three years, woohoo!
 What attracted you to Fíonta?

 Tell us a bit about what you did before you joined Fíonta.